-On March 6, 2024, the Kidney Patient & Donor Alliance of Canada (Kidney Alliance) and its Patient Partner Coalition (PPC) kicked off the Transplant 1st Campaign during an event held at our Kidney Advocacy Day, Queens Park, Toronto, Ontario.
-This campaign calls for the restructuring of the healthcare system to prioritize kidney transplant first (rather than dialysis), as the best treatment for kidney failure.
+On March 6, 2024, the Kidney Patient & Donor Alliance of Canada (Kidney Alliance) and its Patient Partner Coalition (PPC) kicked off the Transplant 1st Campaign at our Kidney Advocacy Day, Queens Park, Toronto.
+This campaign calls for the restructuring of the healthcare system to prioritize kidney transplant first, as the best treatment for kidney failure.

-During the event, more than 30 patients, donors, and transplant 1st advocates, all members of the PPC, came together with more than 50 Ontario government policymakers, healthcare administrators, and care providers to discuss the need to increase kidney transplants and save millions of healthcare dollars.
+During the event, more than 30 patients, donors, and advocates came together with more than 50 Ontario government policymakers, healthcare administrators, and care providers to discuss the need to increase kidney transplants and save millions of healthcare dollars.

 The cost of providing dialysis to patients with end stage kidney disease is one of the most expensive publicly funded medical treatments in Canada.
 Furthermore, 80 per cent of patients on dialysis become too ill to work, resulting in an additional $300 million per year in costs to disability insurance and CPP.
 More transplants also save money.
 Over a five-year period, every 100 kidney transplants save the healthcare system approximately $20 million, driven primarily by hospital-based dialysis costs.
 The bottom line is that more transplants will relieve the burden of increasing healthcare costs on an over-stressed system.